 How to Assign Ownership of Submissions

 Whether you are a Lead Administrator responsible for triaging all incoming submissions or if you do a specific task for the submission, the way you assign the new owner is always the same.
-Follow these steps to assign a new submission owner is to choose a new owner when you select a new submission state.
+The easiest way to assign a new submission owner is to choose a new owner when you select a new submission state.
 At the bottom of the state change dialog is a dropdown list of all of the administrators with access to the submission and you can choose any one to be the new owner.

 1. Visit the submissions page and click the Details button next to the submission you want to assign to someone else.